-Jonathon Solomon, Sarah James and Norma Kassi are native Gwich'ins and lifetime members of the Gwich'in Steering Committee, the collective leadership voice for Gwich'ins.
-Solomon, 70, is from Ft.
-Yukon, Alaska.
-He is current chair of the Gwich'in Steering Committee and a member of the U.S. delegation to the International Porcupine Caribou Agreement between the U.S. and Canada.
-James, 58, lives in Arctic Village, Alaska, and is a board member of the International Indian Treaty Council and a member of the Arctic Village Traditional Council.
-Kassi, 48, is from Yukon Territory, Canada, and is an elected tribal spokesperson for the protection of the Porcupine Caribou.
-She is vice chair of the International Gwich'in Steering Committee and a former member of the Yukon Legislative Assembly.
+Jonathon Solomon, Sarah James and Norma Kassi are native Gwich'ins and lifetime members of the Gwich'in Steering Committee, the collective leadership voice for Gwich'in First Nations people.
+Solomon (d.
+2006) was from Fort Yukon, Alaska.
+He served as chair of the Gwich'in Steering Committee and was a member of the U.S. delegation to the International Porcupine Caribou Agreement between the U.S. and Canada.
+James lives in Arctic Village, Alaska, and has served as a board member of the International Indian Treaty Council and a member of the Arctic Village Traditional Council.
+Kassi is from Yukon Territory, Canada, and has served as an elected tribal spokesperson for the protection of the Porcupine Caribou.
+She has also been vice chair of the International Gwich'in Steering Committee and is a former member of the Yukon Legislative Assembly.

 One of North America's last great wilderness areas, the Arctic National Wildlife Refuge (ANWR) often is called the "American Serengeti" for the richness and diversity of the ecosystem.
 In northeastern Alaska, it is among the most pristine ecosystems on earth.
 It is home to more than 180 bird species, 36 species of freshwater fish, and mammals including polar bears, wolverines, moose and Dall sheep.
 The narrow coastal plain of the refuge also is the birthplace and nursing grounds of 130,000 Porcupine Caribou.
 The Gwich'in call this area "the sacred place where life begins."

-From the beginning, the Gwich'in First Nations peoples campaign has focused on what is at stake for the Gwich'in.
-Oil exploration and drilling in ANWR, currently being debated in Congress, risks high-impact environmental disturbance for the sake of a very limited supply of petroleum.
+From the beginning, the Gwich'in First Nations peoples' campaign has focused on what is at stake for the Gwich'in.
+Oil exploration and drilling in ANWR would risk high-impact environmental disturbance for the sake of a very limited supply of petroleum.
 Drilling for oil and gas in the coastal plain would require hundreds of miles of roads and pipelines and massive production facilities.
 Oil exploration would interrupt the life cycle of the Porcupine Caribou that have been the foundation of Gwich'in culture and subsistence for 20,000 years.
 Global warming has already disturbed the ecosystems of the refuge.
 The permafrost on the tundra is showing signs of melting, impinging on the food supply and migration patterns of Arctic wildlife, including the caribou.

 The Gwich'in Steering Committee elected James as its chairperson in 1988.
-Since then, she has become a national and global leader in the Gwich'in campaign to save the refuge and caribou.
-She has continuously worked to educate Congress about maintaining ANWR's protected status.
+Since that time, she became a national and global leader in the Gwich'in campaign to save the refuge and caribou.
+She continuously worked to educate Congress about maintaining ANWR's protected status.
 In 2000, she traveled to the international climate change talks in the Netherlands to publicize the connection between global warming and the degradation of the Arctic.
-James is currently coordinating the efforts of various native peoples to develop sustainable sources of energy in the region.
-As a result of her work, solar power was recently installed in two Gwich'in villages.
+James also coordinated the efforts of various native peoples to develop sustainable sources of energy in the region.
+As a result of her work, solar power was installed in two Gwich'in villages.
 James also offers inspiration and guidance to the next generation of Gwich'in.
-This year, she helped organize the Gwich'in Young Peoples Gathering, a five-day assembly to celebrate and to strategize about ANWR conservation.
+To that end, she helped organize the Gwich'in Young Peoples Gathering, a five-day assembly to celebrate and to strategize about ANWR conservation.

 Kassi initiated the struggle to save the Porcupine Caribou in Northeastern Alaska on behalf of the Gwich'in.
-She has organized numerous conferences, community activities and media events on environmental and health issues affecting the Arctic.
-She has appeared at U.S. Congressional hearings and has organized support among major environmental organizations such as the Sierra Club, Audubon and the National Wildlife Federation.
-In August of 2000, she met with former President Jimmy Carter, who pledged to ask then-President Clinton to declare the ANWR a national monument.
-This summer Kassi traveled to Hawaii to urge Senator Daniel Akaka (D-HI), a member of the Senate Energy and Resources Committee, to join others in Congress in denouncing oil drilling in the refuge.
+She organized numerous conferences, community activities and media events on environmental and health issues affecting the Arctic.
+She appeared at U.S. Congressional hearings and has organized support among major environmental organizations such as the Sierra Club, Audubon and the National Wildlife Federation.
+In August 2000, she met with former President Jimmy Carter, who pledged to ask then-President Clinton to declare the ANWR a national monument.
+Kassi also traveled to Hawaii to urge Senator Daniel Akaka (D-HI), who was a member of the Senate Energy and Resources Committee at that time, to join others in Congress in denouncing oil drilling in the refuge.

 "We are caribou people," said James.
 "It's our clothing, our story, our song, our dance and our food that's who we are.
 If you drill for oil here, you are drilling right into the heart of our existence."